Saving links from an RSS feed

 If you want to delete a specific RSS feed, simply delete it.
 All the saved articles will be removed as well.

 You can change the collection you'd like links from that feed to be saved to.
-This is convenient if you'd like to group links together under a topic.
+This is convenient if you want to group links under a topic.

 If your article is not on the list, it may not be synced.
 Until the automated sync is triggered, you have the option to manually queue the sync by clicking the manual sync button.